GoogleChrome/developer.chrome.com/site/en/blog/memory-inspector-extended-cpp/index.md

 In Chrome 92, we introduced the **Memory Inspector**, a tool for inspecting linear memory buffers.
 In this article, we'll discuss how we've improved the Inspector for C/C++ debugging and the technical challenges encountered along the way.

-Do you use C/C++ to create WebAssembly apps?
-Read on to learn more about the new Memory Inspector features related to C/C++.
+These are a few relevant blog posts if you are new to C/C++ debugging and the **Memory Inspector**:

-Interested in deep memory debugging?
+- Interested in deep memory debugging?
 See [Introducing the Memory Inspector](/blog/memory-inspector/).

-Want an introduction to the full C/C++ debugging suite of tools?
+- Want an introduction to the full C/C++ debugging suite of tools?
 See [Debugging WASM with modern tools](/blog/wasm-debugging-2020/) and [Debugging WebAssembly Faster](/blog/faster-wasm-debugging/).

 ## Introduction